 The roof system is constructed with a number of separate components — deck, insulation, membrane, and flashings — that must interact with total synchronicity.
 Improper application of any of the components within the system contributes to premature failure.
 For this reason, the choosing a roofing contractor in South Texas is critical to the service life success of the system.
-Here are 10 tips for selecting a commercial roofing contractor for your specific situation.
+Here are 10 tips for selecting a contractor for commercial roofing in San Antonio.

 Cost is often the determining factor in choosing a roofing contractor.
 It remains one of the top considerations in the roof purchase process.
 In the traditional process a number of contractors are solicited to provide bid estimates for the completion of the work.
 In this scenario, the awarded contractor is selected based on lowest price.
 This format is often used in public bids — state, local, or federal government projects — where the rules stipulate the lowest bidder must be awarded the project unless there is cause to disqualify the bid.

 The drawbacks to the process are inequality of bidders, inequality of materials and systems bid, and the reality that the low-bidder may have made a mistake in the bid process that could ultimately jeopardize the quality of work.
 If the contractor made a mistake in the bid, the firm may try to cut corners to avoid losing money on the job.
 In that scenario, the contractors’ mistake will end up costing the building owner and facility manager in the long run.

 There is a plethora of roof materials and systems available on the low-slope commercial market.
 There are also different application methods — recover or replacement — that will have an impact on the project cost.
 It is best to provide a scope of work (preferably design specifications) that includes materials, systems, and application methods to ensure the contractors are bidding equally.